 There’s something about the summer that just makes things feel better, isn’t there?
-Lighter mornings, longer days and warmth somehow allow us to deal with things in a different way - including a global viral pandemic.
+Lighter mornings, longer days and warmth somehow allow us to deal with things in a different way.

 Scientifically, there is some truth to the fact that sunlight helps to lift our mood.
 Studies show that SAD, or seasonal affective disorder hits sufferers once the levels of natural daylight begin to drop in the autumn.

 But sunlight isn’t just about our mood.
 When sunlight hits our skin, our bodies manufacture vitamin D. In fact, this is our primary source of vitamin D. Some foods, such as egg yolks, oily fish and fortified cereals are good sources of vitamin D. But in the main, we actually make most of our vitamin D by exposing our skin to the sun.

 During the summer, we generally get enough, unless we cover the majority of our skin with clothing all year round (for example for religious or cultural reasons) or we tend not to go outside much.

 However, when the days get colder and shorter, we can struggle to get enough vitamin D. It's thought that the majority of us in the UK develop a vitamin D deficiency during the autumn and winter months.
 So for this reason, the NHS recommends that we all take a 10 microgram vitamin D supplement each day from October to March.